schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 The notation within `[]` allows for a start and end index, or you can provide an enumerated type as an index.
 You should usually start the index range at 0, but if you can not, then the examples below will need to be offset by the value of the start index.

-At declaration of the code a block of memory will now exist consisting of 10 doubles in a row.
+At declaration of the array a block of memory will now exist consisting of 10 doubles in a row.
 The address of a static array is the same as the address of its first element.
 This means `@LStaticArray` and `@LStaticArray[0]` return the same value.

 {% highlight pascal %}
 Assert(@LStaticArray = @LStaticArray[0]);